dsoto/ENSP-202/syllabus/202-syllabus.md

 | 27 | M 28 Apr 2014 | Statistics                                 |
 | 28 | W 30 Apr 2014 | Extrapolation and forcasting               |

+The final exam will be held on Monday, May 5th, from 11 am - 12:50 pm.

 ## Readings